fmubang/Dissertation-Code/README.md

 # Dissertation-Code

-Here are the scripts for VAM and SMOTER.
+Here are the scripts for the dissertation.

 The "function" folders contain the function files imported.